Tutorial

 Pkg.add("QuasiStableColors")

-After installing activate the libary:
+After installing activate the library:

 using QuasiStableColors